-Heat cooking oil in a large skillet or frying pan over medium heat, until the oil is shimmering but not smoking.
-Place the vegetables in the skillet or pan and fry until the potatoes are done and the okra and onions are browned, usally 10-12 minutes.
-Use a slotted spoon to remove the vegetables and drain on a paper towel.
-Serve hot as a side meal or a breakfast treat.
+Heat cooking oil in a large skillet over medium heat until shimmering but not smoking.
+Place vegetables in the hot oil and cook until potatoes are tender and okra and onion are browned, 10 to 12 minutes.
+Transfer cooked vegetables to a paper towel-lined plate using a slotted spoon.

 I use camellia oil, but you can use any variety of cooking oil.

 You may peel the potatoes or leave the peel on according to your choice.
 I do not peel the potatoes.